nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Mon Jul 24 2023)
+### Joke of the day (Tue Jul 25 2023)
 <!-- joke -->
->Wo hu cang long.
-The translation from Mandarin Chinese reads: 'Crouching Chuck, Hidden Norris'
+>Human cloning is outlawed because of Chuck Norris, because then it would be possible for a Chuck Norris roundhouse kick to meet another Chuck Norris roundhouse kick.
+Physicists theorize that this contact would end the universe.
 <!-- /joke -->

-*Last update: Mon, 24 Jul 2023 00:48:02 GMT*
+*Last update: Tue, 25 Jul 2023 00:49:27 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)